 Please send to: PO Box 567, Pasadena, CA 91102-567

-Community awards are also available for Pasadena students interested in pursuing a career in law enforcement.
+This award is for a Pasadena student interested in pursuing a career in law enforcement.